fineoio/fineo-client/docs/getting-started.md

 ## Flexible Schema

-Up to here, this is about what you would expect from any SQL database.
-What get's interesting about Fineo is that we can leverage some 'NoSQL' like properties to help future-proof applications, as well as decreasing risk of changes, so you can develop quickly.
+Up to here, Fineo works much like any other SQL-based time-series database.
+Unlike other databases, Finos also enables some 'NoSQL' like functionality to help future-proof applications, as well as decreasing risk of changes.

-Let's suppose in moving quickly, you update the data you send from the devices, but forgot to update the schema in the database and also mis-spelled one of the new fields you are sending.
-Often times, you will have completely broken your application and likely your data warehousing scripts.
-With Fineo, we are just a button click away from fixing everything!
+The easiest mistakes to make are things like forgetting to migrate the database to support a new field or misspelling a field name.
+Unfortunately, once deployed to devices in the field, any data sent is lost or the applicaton is broken.

+Fortunately, Fineo's flexible schema support makes it as easy as clicking a button to recover that data and fix that error, without having to change your deployed application whatsoever.

-Lets start by sending that new data from the UI:
+Start by sending some "bad" data from the UI:

 ```
 {
-  "metrictype" : "demo",
+  "metrictype" : "schema_demo",
   "text" : "another user event",
   "point" : 3,
   "point2" : 10,